kharrigian/kharrigian.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my site!
 I typically try to post major research and life milestones on here.
 If you are looking for code from one of my projects, please feel free to reach out using my email on the sidebar.
 While most of my code is proprietary, I may be able to provide guidance or snippets on an individual basis.
-If you're in the greater Boston area, I'd be glad to meet up in person!

 ## About Me